 Promote the interconnection of the alert centers

-Establish the NISC (National Information Security Center) within the government to promote measures relating to information security.
+Encourage and support the NISC (National Information Security Center) within the government to promote measures relating to information security.
 The NISC establishes basic strategies on information security, promotes and assists measures on security for the government.

 Capacity Building